Azerbaijan Communist Party (1993)

-The Azerbaijan Communist Party (Azərbaycan Kommunist Partiyası, AzKP; Азəрбаjҹан Коммунист Партиjасы, АКП) is a communist party in Azerbaijan.
-AzKP was set up in 1993 by Ramiz Ahmadov (6 March 1939 – 10 September 2007) and registered by the Justice Ministry in 1994.
+The Azerbaijan Communist Party (Azərbaycan Kommunist Partiyası, AzKP; Азəрбаjҹан Коммунист Партиjасы, АКП) is a Marxist-Leninist party in Azerbaijan.
+AzKP was set up in 1993 by Ramiz Ahmedov (6 March 1939 – 10 September 2007) and registered by the Justice Ministry in 1994.

 Note that there are two parties named "Communist Party of Azerbaijan".
 They are completely different parties, with completely different leaders.
 One is a member of the "UPC-CPSU", while the other one is a member of the "CPSU (2001)".

 Ideology

-The AzKP often criticizes United States politics in the region.
-In 2004 after the US State Department told that US was not planning to impose sanctions on Nagorno Karabakh, Ahmadov said that the Americans underhandedly supported the Armenian interests and that Washington was not interested in the settlement of the conflict.
+The AzKP criticizes United States politics in the region.
+In 2004 after the US State Department told that US was not planning to impose sanctions on Nagorno Karabakh, Ahmedov said that the Americans underhandedly supported the Armenian interests and that Washington was not interested in the settlement of the conflict.
 He also added that the great powers are making use of the Karabakh conflict for their own interests.

 The AzKP was strongly against the Azeri participation into the Iraq War and it often expressed solidarity to Palestinian people and Cuba.

 Factions

 1996

 A splinter group from the main Communist Party of Azerbaijan (led by Firudin Hasanov) was formed in 1996.
 CPA-2 developed close relation with the government of the country and for a brief period it was the only legally registered communist party in the country.

 Hasanov was a candidate in Azerbaijan's 1998 presidential election and he arrived fourth obtaining 29.224 votes (0.87%).
 Leaders of the other Azeri communist parties describe Hasanov as a "traitor" for his collaboration with the government.

-In 2000 the newspaper "Bu Gun" reported that Hasanov was considering a merger with the ruling New Azerbaijan Party (NAP), but the party's press secretary Seyran Veliev refuted such claims, saying they had no intention of merging with the NAP.
+In 2000 the newspaper "Bu Gün" reported that Hasanov was considering a merger with the ruling New Azerbaijan Party (NAP), but the party's press secretary Seyran Veliev refuted such claims, saying they had no intention of merging with the NAP.

 2011

-It was founded on 31 October 2011 by the merger of the Azerbaijan Communist Party (on Platform of Marxism–Leninism) (ACP-PM-L) and the Communist Party of Azerbaijan headed by Alasgar Khalilov.
+It was refounded on 31 October 2011 via the merger of the Azerbaijan Communist Party (on Platform of Marxism–Leninism) (ACP-PM-L) and the Communist Party of Azerbaijan headed by Alasgar Khalilov.
 At the unification congress Telman Nurullayev, the former head of the (AKP-PML), was elected the party's First Secretary and was also elected to the Politburo.
 Representatives from fraternal communist parties, such as the Socialist Party of Latvia and the Communist Party of the Soviet Union, were presented at the congress.

 Leaders

-On 10 September 2007, party chief Ramiz Ahmadov died after a long illness.
+On 10 September 2007, party chief Ramiz Ahmedov died after a long illness.
 His body was sent for burial in his native Quba.
-From 2000 to 2005 Ahmadov had been a member of the National Assembly of Azerbaijan.
+From 2000 to 2005 Ahmedov had been a member of the National Assembly of Azerbaijan.

-Rauf Gurbanov was elected chairman of the party after a long dispute with Rustam Shahsuvarov.
-Gurbanov was replaced by Haji Hajiyev.
+Rauf Qurbanov was elected chairman of the party after a long dispute with Rustam Shahsuvarov.
+Qurbanov briefly abdicated to Haci Haciyev, but later returned to office.

+The current Chairman of the Central Committee of the Communist Party of Azerbaijan affiliated with the Union of Communist Parties – Communist Party of the Soviet Union is Rauf Qurbanov.